CodeIntelligenceTesting/jazzer.js/docs/jest-integration.md

 ## Setting up the Jazzer.js Jest integration

-Jest enables the execution of tests by third party tools through custom test runners.
+Jest enables the execution of tests by third-party tools through custom test runners.
 Jazzer.js provides such a runner in the `@jazzer.js/jest-runner` package.

-To use the integration add a `dev-dependency` to `@jazzer.js/jest-runner` to your project.
+To use the integration, add a `dev-dependency` to `@jazzer.js/jest-runner` to your project.
 To do so, execute the following command in your project root directory.